-Tax Band Enter

-Un-banded 0

-Tax Band Enter

-Low tax band L

-High tax band Н

-Tax Band Enter

-Low tax band L

-Middle tax band М

-High tax band Н

-Note: If an optional Commercial or Industrial property class is in effect in the municipality, Tax Banding only applies to the residual Commercial or Industrial assessment.
+Tax Band Enter Low tax band L Middle tax band М High tax band Н 22 - 6 Note: If an optional Commercial or Industrial property class is in effect in the municipality.
+Tax Banding only applies to the residual Commercial or Industrial assessment.
 In other words, Tax banding does not apply to optional property classes that are in effect.

-Please refer to the FIR2021 document for a complete list of applicable RTC / RTQ combinations, RTC Codes, and RTQ codes available at the FIR website:

-https://efis.fma.csc.gov.on.ca/fir/index.php/municipal-reporting/additional-information/

-Column 3 Property Class

-The name of the property class in this column corresponds to the Realty Tax Class (RTC) code, which is the first letter of the RTC / RTQ Code in column 1.
-(See FIR2021 Tables)

-Column 4 Tax Rate Description

-This column describes the tax rate that is applied to a property class and corresponds to the Realty Tax Qualifier (RTQ) code, which is the second letter of the RTC / RTQ Code in column 1.
-(See FIR2021 tables)

-B. Assessment and Tax Rates (Columns 5 to 11)

-Current Value Assessment (CVA) totals and Tax Rate information, including Tax Ratios, Discount Percentages of the Full Tax Rate, and Tax Rates that are applicable to the property classes outlined in columns 1 to 4 must be reported in these columns.

-It is important to notice that EVERY tax rate is determined by the following relationship with the Residential (RT) tax rate:

-Tax Rate = RT Tax Rate x Tax Ratio x Percent of Full Rate
+Please refer to the FIR2022 document for a complete list of applicable RTC / RTQ combinations, RTC Codes, and RTQ codes available at the FIR website: https://efis.fma.csc.gov.on.ca/fir/index.php/municipal-reporting/additional-information/ Column 3 Property Class The name of the property class in this column corresponds to the Realty Tax Class (RTC) code, which is the first letter of the RTC / RTQ Code in column 1.
+(See FIR2022 Tables) Column 4 Tax Rate Description This column describes the tax rate that is applied to a property class and corresponds to the Realty Tax Qualifier (RTQ) code, which is the second letter of the RTC / RTQ Code in column 1.
+(See FIR2022 Tables) B. Assessment and Tax Rates (Columns 5 to 11) Current Value Assessment (CVA) totals and Tax Rate information, including Tax Ratios.
+Discount Percentages of the Full Tax Rate, and Tax Rates that are applicable to the property classes outlined in columns 1 to 4 must be reported in these columns.
+It is important to notice that EVERY tax rate is determined by the following relationship with the Residential (RT) tax rate: Tax Rate = RT Tax Rate x Tax Ratio x Percent of Full Rate Example:

-Example: